remotion-dev/remotion/packages/docs/docs/lambda/custom-layers.md

 Before you create a custom stack, feel free to contact us to see if Remotion can provide the changes upstream.

+Also consider that the AWS Lambda layers may not exceed 250MB extracted, so you need to sacrifice an equal amount of other files.

+If you just want to add fonts, we recommend to use [Web fonts](/docs/fonts) instead.

 ## Ensure Remotion version

 Customizing Remotion Lambda Layers is possible from v3.0.17.